 6 inspiring transgender icons

-As Pride events kick off across Canada this summer, Kids Help Phone is celebrating the “T” in LGBTQ by sharing a list of inspiring people who identify as transgender (trans).
-Here, we round up some of their accomplishments and tremendous advocacy for the LGBTQ community.
+As 2018 Pride events kick off across Canada this summer, Kids Help Phone is celebrating the “T” in LGBTQ2S+ by sharing a list of inspiring people who identify as transgender (trans).
+Here, we round up some of their accomplishments and tremendous advocacy for the LGBTQ2S+ community.

 She’s a TV host.
 She’s a best-selling author.
 She’s a public speaker.
 Is there anything Janet Mock can’t do?
 This media personality uses her platform to raise awareness for trans issues.
 Her memoirs, Redefining Realness (the first biography from a young trans person) and Surpassing Certainty detail her life and experience as a trans woman.
 Janet also took the stage at the 2017 Women’s March on Washington to promote the acceptance, inclusion and rights of every woman and girl.